To What Type of Logic Does the "Tetralemma" Belong?

-According to Ruegg [3] the \catuskoti form occurs frequently in the early Buddhist literature, and he provides (in translation) several examples, one being the question whether the world is \QuotationBegins finite, infinite, both finite and infinite, or neither finite nor infinite, \QuotationEnds another being the question whether \QuotationBegins the world (of living beings) is eternal, not eternal, both eternal and not eternal, neither eternal nor not eternal. \QuotationEnds Similarly, Shcherbatskoi [1] writes that, according to tradition, the founder of Buddhism refused to answer \QuotationBegins four questions regarding the beginning of the world, viz., there is a beginning, there is not, both, or neither. \QuotationEnds Almost the same fourfold structure appears in another quotation from [3] (page 3): \QuotationBegins Entities of any kind are not ever found anywhere produced from themselves, from another, from both [themselves and another], and also from no cause. \QuotationEnds

-In all these examples, the four offerings are evidently intended as an exhaustive set of alternatives, which, moreover, all derive from a single ``event'' $A$ (except possibly in the final example concerning causation).
-In the second example, for illustration, $A$ is the event of the world lasting forever, and if we abbreviate not-$A$ as $\Abar$, then it seems as if we could express the four proffered alternatives as four propositions representable as: $A$, \ $\Abar$, \ $A$ and $\Abar$, \ neither $A$ nor $\Abar$.\ The difficulty of course is that the final two alternatives are self-contradictory when stated this way.
-(The tetralemma concerning causation might fall into a different category than the other three examples, depending on whether or not one assumes that every ``entity'' needs a cause or can have multiple causes.
+According to Ruegg [3] the \catuskoti form occurs frequently in the early Buddhist literature, and he provides (in translation) several examples, one being the question whether the world is \QuotationBegins finite, infinite, both finite and infinite, or neither finite nor infinite, \QuotationEnds another being the question whether \QuotationBegins the world (of living beings) is eternal, not eternal, both eternal and not eternal, neither eternal nor not eternal. \QuotationEnds Similarly, Shcherbatskoi [1] writes that, according to tradition, the founder of Buddhism refused to answer \QuotationBegins four questions regarding the beginning of the world, viz., there is a beginning, there is not, both, or neither. \QuotationEnds Almost the same fourfold structure appears in another quotation from [3] (page 3): \QuotationBegins Entities of any kind are not ever found anywhere produced from themselves, from another, from both [themselves and another], and also from no cause. \QuotationEnds In all of these examples, the four offerings are evidently intended as an exhaustive set of alternatives.
+And with the possible exception of the final tetralemma concerning causation, they all derive from a single ``event'' or ``proposition'', $A$.
+In the second example, for instance, $A$ is the event of the world lasting forever, and if we abbreviate its negation as $\Abar$, then it seems as if we could express the four proffered alternatives as four propositions representable as: $A\,$; \ $\Abar$; \ $A$ and $\Abar$; \ neither $A$ nor $\Abar$.\ The difficulty of course is that the final two alternatives are self-contradictory when interpreted this way, leading one to wonder why they had to be included at all.
+(The tetralemma concerning causation might fall into a different category than the other three, depending on whether or not one assumes that every ``entity'' needs a cause or can have multiple causes.
 Nevertheless, it still clashes with classical logic in its denial that any one of the alternatives obtains.
 This case is discussed further in Appendix I.)